Myths & Misconceptions: Diet, Nutrition & Advanced Breast Cancer

 Fact: There is no such thing as a superfood.
 It’s a marketing tactic.

-It is an oversimplification to say that one food could have that much impact on your overall well being or chance of developing cancer.
-What you do often is more important than one single food that you do or do not eat.
+It is an oversimplification to say that one food could have that much impact on your overall well-being or chance of developing cancer.
+Your overall pattern of eating is more important than one single food that you do or do not eat.
+Rather than hyper-focusing on a list of individual foods, think about your overall diet in terms of food groups and plant sources of nutrients.
+If you’re eating mostly plants that aren’t ultra-processed, then you are likely getting a variety of nutrients that support your body.

 What are some common things you have heard about diet and breast cancer?
 Share in the comments below!